RedCMD/TmLanguage-Syntax-Highlighter/documentation/index.md

 The rest of this file will be in the context of VSCode's TextMate JSON.

 * Todo: Improve layout of this file.
-Split each section into its own seperate file?
+Split each section into its own separate file?

 ## Package.json
 VSCode TextMate syntax files use the file extension `.tmLanguage.json` and are located in `./extensions/publisher.extension_name.version/syntaxes/*`.